 From Hardship to Leadership: Transforming Pain into Purpose

 At fifteen, Brittany Piper’s world was turned upside down with the tragic death of her brother.
 Heartbroken, she surrendered to alcohol dependency.
 At twenty, she was brutally raped and beaten by a stranger who helped her change her flat tire.
 Again, her pain consumed her in darkness.
 At twenty-five, she was again sexually assaulted while working as a photojournalist in India--crippling her sense of self-worth as she succumbed to severe eating disorders.
 She knew this time that if she didn't choose self-love, this round of self-destruction would surely take her life.
 She stood at the edge of two roads: either continue running from the pain or walk through the brokenness and welcome it with empathy, compassion and gratitude.
 She chose the later, picking herself up with resilience and a newfound appreciation for the purpose in her adversity.

 Today, Brittany is a speaker, renown social-entrepreneur, healing & wellness coach, and co-founder of On The Mend—a women’s healing retreat which supports survivors of trauma by empowering self-love.
 Brittany's story serves as a reminder that those in pain are not alone, and that they too can find that redemptive beauty in their suffering.

 In this session, Brittany will illustrate that when we choose to salvage our suffering through strength and empathy, we can also become a beacon of hope and support for those still lost in the dark.
 Combining raw and relatable stories, actionable advice, and compelling research, this experience will empower audiences to take brave action in their own lives.

-- Pain is universal, we have a choice to seek joy and peace over bitterness and self-pity
+Pain is universal, we have a choice to seek joy and compassion over bitterness and self-pity.